muratk3n/thirdwave/en/tweets/2020/week28e.md

 ---

-I like it... thinking like a closer.
+Thinking like a closer.
+V good

 \#ABC